AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Introduction

-\emph{But do we really need a fixed number of denoising steps for all different prompts? } Intuitively, using more steps may lead to higher quality and more detailed contents~\cite{song2021ddim,lu2022dpm}.
-Nonetheless, in real-world applications, the richness in textual prompts, \ie, the number of objects, and how they relate on each other, vary significantly.
+\emph{But do we really need a fixed number of denoising steps for all different prompts? } Intuitively, using more steps may lead to higher quality and more detailed content.
+Nonetheless, in real-world applications, the richness in textual prompts, \ie, the number of objects, and how they relate to each other, vary significantly.
 For certain easy and coarse-grained prompts, involving only one or a few objects, using fewer steps is already sufficient to generate satisfactory results, and increasing the number of steps may lead to only marginal improvements and does not necessarily produce better results.
 For complex textual prompts, containing many objects, detailed descriptions, and intricate interactions between objects, a larger number of steps becomes necessary to achieve the desired result.
 Therefore, the goal of this paper is to develop a dynamic framework for diffusion models by adaptively determining the number of denoising steps needed for generating photorealistic contents conditioned on textual inputs.
-This is in contrast yet complimentary to existing approaches that speed up diffusion models by designing new schedulers \cite{song2021ddim,lu2022dpm,liu2021plms} or fast sampling mechanisms~\cite{meng2023ondistillation,salimans2022progressivekd}, all of which adopt the same number of steps regardless of the complexity in textual prompts.
+This is \emph{in contrast yet complimentary} to existing methodologies, which can be categorized into two main types: \Rmnum{1}) reducing the number of steps via the faster schedulers~\cite{lu2022dpm} or step distillation~\cite{sauer2023sdxl-turbo}; \Rmnum{2}) reducing the computation per step through model pruning and distillation~\cite{SSD-1B}, or by mitigating redundant computation~\cite{ma2024deepcache}.
+While these methods achieve notable acceleration gains, they typically adopt a ``one-size-fits-all'' strategy, \ie applying the same number of steps without considering the rich complexity of textual prompts.

 In light of this, we introduce AdaDiff, an end-to-end framework that aims to achieve efficient diffusion models by learning adaptive step selection in the denoising process based on prompts.
 For each prompt, deriving a dynamic generation strategy involves: \Rmnum{1}) determining the required number of steps for generation and \Rmnum{2}) ensuring high-quality generation even with a relatively smaller number of steps.
-With this, AdaDiff is capable of allocating more computational resources to more descriptive prompts while using fewer resources for simpler ones.
+With this, AdaDiff can allocate more computational resources to more descriptive prompts while using fewer resources for simpler ones.
 While this approach is highly appealing, learning the dynamic step selection is a non-trivial task, as it involves non-differentiable decision-making processes.